flyingbytes/flyingbytes.github.io/_posts/2022-10-09-Kotlin-Native-C-Interop.markdown

 1. Create a new Kotlin Native Project
 2. Download the VLC-Library
-3. Add the VLC-Files to our Kotlin Native Project
+3. Link the VLC-Files to our Kotlin Native Project
 4. Call the lib to play back sound.

 ### 1. - Create a new Kotlin Native Project